BusinessSimulations/easy-web-dashboard/README.md

 # easy-web-dashboard

-A simple web dashboard for displaying different pages.
+A simple desktop web dashboard for displaying different pages.
 Provides automatic cycling between pages and manual control of switching between pages.
 Built to provide a straightforward and useful dashboard on a big screen in an office.

 [![Business Simulations Logo](https://businesssimulations.com/logo.png)](https://businesssimulations.com/)